Naked yoga

 Naked yoga or nude yoga (Sanskrit nagna yoga or vivastra yoga) is the practice of yoga without clothes.
 It has existed since ancient times as a spiritual practice, and is mentioned in the 7th–10th century Bhagavata Purana and by the Ancient Greek geographer Strabo.

 Early advocates of naked yoga in modern times include the gymnosophists such as Blanche de Vries, and the actress and dancer Marguerite Agniel.

 In the 21st century, the practice is gaining popularity, notably in western societies that have more familiarity with social nudity.

 Ancient times

 Yoga has been practiced naked since ancient times.
 In the Bhagavata Purana (written c.
-800–1000 AD) it is mentioned:
+800–1000 AD), it is mentioned:

 Alexander the Great reached India in the 4th century BC.
-Along with his army, he took Greek academics with him who later wrote memoirs about geography, people and customs they saw.
-One of Alexander's companion was Onesicritus, quoted in Book 15, Sections 63–65 by Strabo, who describes yogins of India.
+Along with his army, he took Greek academics with him who later wrote memoirs about the geography, people, and customs they saw.
+One of Alexander's companions was Onesicritus, quoted in Book 15, Sections 63–65 by Strabo, who describes yogins of India.
 Onesicritus claims those Indian yogins (like Mandanis) practiced aloofness and "different postures – standing or sitting or lying naked – and motionless".